unitsix/docker-basic-node-http-server/README.md

 - Make

 ### Make Usage ###
+Build the container

 ```
-#!command

     $ make build
 ```

-This will build the container
+Run the service, you can then open in browser at localhost:8080

 ```
-#!command

     $ make run
 ```

-The run the service, you can then open in browser at localhost:8082

 ## Useful Docker commands ##

 List all Images

 ```
-#!command

     $ docker images
 ```